 Escape the hustle and bustle of Old City, and retreat deep into the jungles and mountains of northern Thailand for an entire day.
 And, not just that.
 Spend it walking beside gentle giants iconic to Thailand.

-1.5 hours outside of Chiang Mai, nestled in between seemingly endless jungle and mountain ranges, is the most reputable ethical elephant rehabilitation reserve - Elephant Jungle Sanctuary.
-The place offers visitors an unforgettable day spent with rescued elephants that have been subject to abuse, which is why the sanctuary exercises a strict 'no ride' policy.
+Most of these sanctuaries are located outside of Chiang Mai, usually nestled within lush jungle landscapes and steep mountain ranges.
+These ethical treatment sanctuaries offer visitors an unforgettable day spent with rescued elephants that have been subject to abuse, which is why these places exercise strict 'no ride' policies.